 The company provides structured analytics on user segmentation, A/B testing, and data analysis.
 It gives the option to view monetization reports via the Dashboard Reports or API Reports.
 Configuration variants include performance reports, user activity reports, and reporting API.

 ironSource offers iOS SDK, Android SDK, Unity Plugin, and Adobe Air Plugin.
 The company’s SDKs are integrated into millions of devices while serving over one billion daily impressions within their ad network.

-MAX by AppLovin is an in-app header bidding solution that is targeted at mobile game developers.
+MAX by AppLovin is an advanced bidding solution that is targeted at mobile game developers.
 MAX allows them to reduce workload and adjust campaigns in real-time.
 The technology is used to reduce latency, ensure quicker fill on every request, and increase impressions per daily active user.

 The header bidding company follows a developer-first integration process and offers tools to assist game developers with automation.
 To get access to the documentation, a publisher must be registered and approved by MAX.

 MAX, being integrated into the AppLovin platform, offers publishers high global demand, better attribution with a unified platform.
 It also calculates the return on advertising spend (ROAS) across networks, provides decent analytics with A/B test, and insights on how much value each impression and DSP brings.

 The company provides in-depth API reports and performance statistics and built-in A/B testing capability.

 With AppLovin’s own network, publishers can count on high bids.
 This network includes close to 90% of the top mobile gaming companies, over 300 million daily active users, and one billion installs for gaming companies each year.

 A growing header bidding solution designed for in-app mobile advertising, which is offered by UberMedia.
 Initially intended for UberMedia’s own apps, ClearBid is now gaining popularity with mobile publishers.